 These school council Q&As are based on the many queries that VICCSO receives.
-The answers are drawn from Department of Education and Early Childhood Development documents (e.g., Making the Partnership Work) and the good practice developed by principals, teachers, parents and students.
-For more information, visit the School Councils section on the Department's website and phone VICCSO on (03) 9429-5900.
-VICCSO also provides school council training.
-Phone today to arrange this.
+The answers are drawn from Department of Education and Training documents (e.g., Making the Partnership Work) and the good governance practices developed by principals, teachers, parents and students.
+For more information, visit the School Councils section on the Department's website.

 The Q&As cover the following ten sets of school council issues: